 - Employees are commenting on content

 Communication may feel like a broad objective, but that doesn’t mean it can’t be quantified.
 For example, if your organization is struggling with email overload, you may choose to pursue a goal related to reducing email traffic or its burden and cost on servers.
-For example, you can measure how many all staff emails were sent right before launch, and then measure again six months later.
+For example, you can measure intranet success by how many all staff emails were sent right before launch, and then measure again six months later.

 Overall objective: Improve internal communication throughout the organization